Musk lorikeet

-The musk lorikeet (Glossopsitta concinna) is a lorikeet, now the only species in the genus Glossopsitta.
+The musk lorikeet (Trichoglossus concinnus) is a species of bird in the parrot family Psittaculidae.
 It inhabits south-central/eastern Australia.

-The little lorikeet and the purple-crowned lorikeet were previously included in the genus.
-The musk lorikeet was first described by ornithologist George Shaw in 1790 as Psittacus concinnus, from a collection in the vicinity of Port Jackson in what is now Sydney.
-John Latham described it as Psittacus australis.
+Taxonomy

+The musk lorikeet was first described and illustrated by the English naturalist George Shaw in 1791 as Psittacus concinnus.
+The specimen had been collected in New Holland, now New South Wales.
+The musk lorikeet is now placed in the genus Trichoglossus that was introduced by the English naturalist James Francis Stephens in 1826.
 Its specific epithet is the Latin concinna "elegant".
 Other common names include red-eared lorikeet, and green keet, and formerly a local Sydney indigenous term coolich.
 The names green leek and king parrot have been incorrectly applied to this species in the past.

 Description

 The musk lorikeet is 22 cm long.
 It is mainly green and it is identified by its red forehead, blue crown and a distinctive yellow band on its wing.
 Both upper and lower mandibles of the beak are red at the tip and darker near its base.